 A short-term boarder is entitled only for the number of days they board away from their principal family home (see 3.7.1).

-A short-term boarder is entitled to pro-rata Additional Boarding Allowance, calculated on the same basis as Basic Boarding Allowance.
+Basic Boarding Allowance and Additional Boarding Allowance for a short-term boarder is to be calculated on a pro-rata basis (5.1.2).